0923 Animal Care Operations Manager

 - May be called upon to perform humane euthanasia.

-1. Bachelor’s degree from an accredited college or university,

-  preferably in animal husbandry or related field AND
+1. Bachelor’s degree from an accredited college or university, preferably in animal husbandry or related field AND

-  2. Five (5) years of experience in animal care with two (2) years of
+2. Five (5) years of experience in animal care operations AND

-  supervisory experience, in any field AND

 3. Possession of a valid California Driver's License.